ylyma/tp/docs/UserGuide.md

 <box type="default" light>

-**`export ta-applicants.csv`**
+**`import ta-applicants.csv`**
-- Exports the entire list of applicants in the CSV format to a file called `ta-applicants.csv` in the same directory as the JAR file
+- Imports a entire list of applicants, from a file in the CSV format called `ta-applicants.csv` in the same directory as the JAR file, into TAfinder

 </box>